apache/gravitino/docs/webui.md

 ![metalake-catalogs-details](./assets/webui/metalake-catalogs-details.png)

-On the left side of the page is a tree list.
+On the left side of the page is a tree list, and the icons of the catalog correspond to their type and provider.

 - Catalog <Icon icon='bx:book' fontSize='24px' />
 - Schema <Icon icon='bx:coin-stack' fontSize='24px' />